In this article, I wanted to highlight a few Tennis Elbow Exercise Mistakes.

 Looking at the research, there is more research that supports strengthening for tennis elbow than just stretching.

 My approach is I use both.

-There was one article that looked stretching and strengthening.
+There was one article that looked at stretching and strengthening.

 Each group performed their set of exercises for 6 weeks.
-Each group were given instructions on icing, stretching and avoiding aggravating activities.
-Two of the groups got education on their strengthening protocol.
+Each group was given instructions on icing, stretching, and avoiding aggravating activities.
+Two of the groups got an education on their strengthening protocol.

-There was no significant difference in the outcome of any one of the groups when it related to pain-free grips strength and function.
+There was no significant difference in the outcome of any one of the groups when it related to pain-free grip strength and function.

-The focus of the paper was on exercise but as we saw in the paper above, the activities that someone does has an effect on the long term outcome of tennis elbow.
+The focus of the paper was on exercise but as we saw in the paper above, the activities that someone does have an effect on the long-term outcome of tennis elbow.
 This probably had a bigger factor in the result than they highlighted in their research.

 From personal experience, I find people that manage inflammation of their injury have a better recovery result as well.
 If you keep doing what hurts, your hurt won’t go away.